Course Schedule and Class Materials

 - Send the completion certificate from the end of the course

-Final project - progress check (due Friday, May 2 at 23:59:00)
+Final project - progress check (due Sunday, May 4 at 23:59:00)

-- Homework files: [Final project instructions]
+- Homework files: Final project instructions

 Final project (due Wednesday, May 7 at 23:59:00)

-- Homework files: [Final project instructions]
+- Homework files: Final project instructions